eurocontrol-ladr/ladrApplicationMessages/coding_guidelines.md

 # Coding guidelines

 ## Introduction
-TODO
+This page provides LADR implementers with guidance for encoding the LADR Application messages.
+Part of this guidance may eventually feed into the official [FIXM User Manual](https://docs.fixm.aero/).

 ## Date/Time Specification
-> Note: The following piece of guidance will eventually  be available on the FIXM User Manual (scheduled for Q1 2023).

 FIXM requires times to be expressed in UTC.
 A constraint is therefore placed on the FIXM classes used to represent date/time values that imposes the use of the trailing character `Z` to indicate UTC, in line with the W3C XSD specification.